ocalalex/Predicting-Abandonment/README.md

 If an issue occurs with the automator, my assumption is that it would be one of three things: the SSH key has expired, a dependency is outdated, or a job timed out.
 You can view the error message provided in Git Actions by clicking on the failed workflow and address what the error was.
 If the problem was a job hitting the 6 hour limit, you can either rerun the job, or if it is a recurring problem, you may need to split the sample into two pieces and add a new job for the next part of the sample.

 ### File System

 We've already covered the contents of .github/workflows and features.
+Under models, you will find the colab notebooks with various models and tests, and descriptions.
 Under src, there are a number of folders.
 The only one that you will probably need is src/main.
 In here, you can find the samples folder that contains the samples that the automator uses. src/main also contains the python scripts that the automator uses: api_modified.py, clone_scraper.py, etc.